 "Sure is, looks just like you, too."
 Willie returned the ball with his knee and elbow.

 After exhausting the possibilities of that enterprise, the two invaded the equipment shed and pulled out two badminton rackets with which they chased each other around the court sword fighting as Captain Hook and Peter Pan—until one of the rackets broke.

 They discarded the apparatus and took off in search of new adventures.
 David wanted to take his friend to the old house on the other side of the woods.
 There were ghosts there who spoke and played with him, but Willie declined.
 They walked back across the terrace towards the house.

-"You couldn't pay me to go back there.
-It's not a safe place.
+"You couldn't pay me to go back there; it's not a safe place.
 Ya know, there's broken glass all over, and rats everywhere.
 Ya ever been bitten by a rat?"
-David shook his head.
+Wide-eyed, David shook his head.
 "Well, I have.
 On ships, they hide under your bunk, and when you put your feet on the floor in the mornin', gotcha!
 Right on the ankle!"

 "What did you do?"

 "Well," Willie confided with an air of experience and wisdom, "the best thing was to have tall rubber boots.
 Keep 'em next to your bunk, and slip right into 'em when ya get up, but—and this is important—always shake yer socks out first; gotta check for spiders.
 They got monster spiders in Africa that can suck yer blood and kill ya.
 If the pirates or the scorpions don't getcha, the spiders will."

 David was suitably impressed but said he would miss his spectral companions if he never returned to the haunted house.

 "Ya got enough scary stuff at home," Willie said as he and the boy entered the foyer.
 "Like this guy."
 He pointed to the centuries-old portrait in the foyer.
 "This here's my buddy.
 Talks to me all the time—or maybe just when I'm drunk; I'm not sure."